Padar Island Hike: Epic Day Trip From Labuan Bajo Indonesia

 More Komodo Travel Tips

-I hope you enjoyed these tips for touring Padar Island on a day trip from Labuan Bajo.
-It’s one of the best viewpoints Indonesia has to offer!
+Thanks for looking!
+I hope you enjoyed these tips for touring Padar Island Indonesia on a day trip from Labuan Bajo.
+It’s one of the best viewpoints Southeast Asia has to offer!

 - Komodo Travel Guide - Islands, Dragons, & Beaches